augcog/DTTD2/README.md

                     └── ...
 ```

-### Estimation
+### Run Estimation
-This is a repository that contains scripts for 6dof object pose estimation (coarse estimation).
-Please make sure you have installed all the above dependencies.
+This repository contains scripts for 6dof object pose estimation (end-to-end coarse estimation).
+To run estimation, please make sure you have installed all the dependencies.

 To run dttd v2 (either training or evaluation), first download the dataset.
 It is recommended to create a soft link to `dataset/dttd_iphone/` folder using:
 ```bash